Table of Contents

 Are there loans specifically for business expansion?

-Any small business loan that provides the capital you need to expand your business is considered a business expansion loan.
-For example, if you were to take out an equipment financing loan to purchase an additional piece of manufacturing equipment that will help your business expand, that would be considered an expansion loan.
+Any small business loan that provides the capital you need to expand your business is considered a business expansion loan and used for financing business expansion.
+For example, if you were to take out an equipment financing loan to purchase an additional piece of manufacturing equipment that would help your business expand, that would be considered an expansion loan.

 Where do you find loans for business expansion?

-Small business owners can find business expansion loans through traditional brick-and-mortar banks, credit unions, and online lenders.
+Small business owners can look for business expansion loans through traditional brick-and-mortar banks, credit unions, and online lenders.

 Disclaimer: Many factors affect your credit scores and the interest rates you may receive.
 SoFi is not a Credit Repair Organization as defined under federal or state law, including the Credit Repair Organizations Act.
 SoFi does not provide “credit repair” services or advice or assistance regarding “rebuilding” or “improving” your credit record, credit history, or credit rating.
 For details, see the FTC’s website .